 If you rent a council or housing association home and you have one or more ‘spare’ bedrooms your housing benefit may be reduced.

 This could affect you:

-- you live in a one-bedroom flat or bedsit
+- Live in a one-bedroom flat or bedsit

-- you and your partner are old enough to receive state retirement pension.
+- And your partner are old enough to receive state retirement pension.
 Find out your state pension age.